Channel 9 Young Achiever Awards

 Chris Dyke, 25 of Sellicks Beach is a dancer with Restless Dance Theatre Ensemble.
 He is the Disability Ambassador for Dancenorth Australia and a recipient of Carclew’s fellowship scholarship.
 Chris has created several solo performances, debuted as a director in 2016 and been in multiple music clips.
 Chris relocated to Adelaide to access creative development opportunities in the integrated dance sector.
 He is now working hard to break into the mainstream dance sector as a director and performer.

 Erin Fowler, 28 of Adelaide is a dancer, choreographer and musician.
 Her award winning, environmental dance film “Gaia” has been screened across the world at 23 film festivals.
 Erin is working on a documentary investigating the environmental and culturally significant sacred river Nila in Southern India.
-In 2013 Erin started “The Mill”, a creative hub for local artists with an internationally reaching program of opportunities.
-Since inception, “The Mill” has raised over $150,000 in funds to support artists.
+In 2013 Erin started “The Mill”, with co-Artistic Director, Amber Cronin, a creative hub for local artists with an internationally reaching program of opportunities.
+Since inception, "The Mill” has raised over $150,000 in funds to support artists.